 TDS Telecom Internet in New Mexico at a Glance

 TDS Telecom delivers fiber, cable, and DSL internet across the Rio Grande Valley, high desert mesas, and southern plains in New Mexico.
-With fiber speeds up to 2 Gbps and plans starting at $39.95 per month, TDS serves communities in Albuquerque, Las Cruces, and Santa Fe, providing reliable broadband to both urban neighborhoods and hard-to-reach rural areas throughout the state.
+With fiber speeds up to 2 Gbps and plans starting at $39.95 per month, TDS serves communities in Albuquerque, Las Cruces.
+Santa Fe, providing reliable broadband to both urban neighborhoods and hard-to-reach rural areas throughout the state.

 TDS Telecom Internet Service in New Mexico

 TDS addresses the connectivity gap created by vast open desert, tribal lands, and isolated rural communities through a multi-technology approach.
 In denser areas near Albuquerque and Las Cruces, customers can access TDS fiber plans offering symmetrical speeds up to 2 Gbps.
-Residents in outlying communities around Santa Fe, Roswell, and parts of Santa Fe County may rely on TDS DSL service, which provides download speeds up to 100 Mbps.
+Residents in outlying communities around Santa Fe, Roswell, and parts of Santa Fe County may rely on TDS DSL service.
+Which provides download speeds up to 100 Mbps.
 This layered strategy ensures that New Mexico's tri-cultural population spread across one of the least-dense states can find a suitable plan regardless of location, though fiber availability continues to expand quarterly as TDS extends its network footprint.

 TDS Telecom Plans Available in New Mexico